mmesim/qks_statistics/mc_spatial/README.md

 Input: catalog in .mat format

-Outpu: Maps + ascii file
+Output: Maps + ascii file

 How to: